 info mail

-• Air freight: This is the fastest shipping option with door to door integrated solutions.
+• Air freight: This is the fastest shipping option with door to door integration.

-• Ocean freight: The most economical option for shipping full container load (FCL) and large commercial orders.
+• Ocean freight to Canada: The most economical option for large commercial orders

 • Truck load and rail: For sending large commercial orders between Canada, USA and Mexico.